geopython/pycsw/docs/docker.rst

 Docker
 ======

 pycsw is available as a Docker image.
-The image is hosted on the `dockerhub`_.
+The image is hosted on the `Docker Hub`_.

 Assuming you already have docker installed, you can get a pycsw instance up and running by issuing the following command::

     docker run -p 8000:8000 geopython/pycsw

-Docker will retrieve the pycsw image from dockerhub (if needed) and then start a new container listening on port 8000.
+Docker will retrieve the pycsw image from Docker Hub (if needed) and then start a new container listening on port 8000.

 The default configuration will run pycsw with an sqlite repository backend